-Norris McLaughlin, P.A.’s Liquor Law group handles all issues related to liquor law in Pennsylvania and New Jersey, such as licensing, business planning and structuring, transactional counseling (including distribution agreements and obtaining U.S. Small Business Administration loans) and litigation.
-Our clients include brewers, distillers, wholesalers, distributors, restaurants, bars, hotels, stadiums and other public venues.
+Norris McLaughlin’s liquor law attorneys handle all issues related to liquor law in Pennsylvania and New Jersey, such as licensing, business planning and structuring, transactional counseling (including distribution agreements and obtaining U.S. Small Business Administration loans) and litigation.
+Our clients include brewers, distillers, wholesalers, distributors, restaurants, bars, hotels, stadiums, and other public venues.
 Many of these businesses are start-ups who are able to leverage our experience into controlling initial costs.

 Our attorneys understand the complexities of the regulatory framework governing the acquisition and use of a liquor license in Pennsylvania and New Jersey.
 We represent clients in all types of license-related matters, including license issuance and renewal, citation defense, transfers and purchases of licenses, and compliance with applicable liquor laws and regulations.
 We work closely with the Pennsylvania Liquor Control Board (Pa.
 L.C.B.) and New Jersey Division of Alcoholic Beverage Control (ABC) to see that your business goals are achieved while maintaining regulatory compliance.